PrefectHQ/prefect/docs/concepts/automations.md

     While you can define triggers in `prefect.yaml` for a given deployment, triggers passed to `prefect deploy` will take precedence over those defined in `prefect.yaml`.

+Note that deployment triggers contribute to the total number of automations in your workspace.

 ## Automation notifications

 Notifications enable you to set up automation actions that send a message.